The Tucson Advantage

 Don’t bet on it.

 As Mark Twain once said, “[a]n expert is an ordinary fellow from another town.”
-Similarly, without more information, an out-of-area counselor is merely a counselor with an Internet connection.
+Similarly, without more information, an out-of-area counselor is merely another counselor with an Internet connection.

 Here are some questions to ask when evaluating the suitability of a national college counseling firm.